carlo-fontanos/meteor-app-todo-list/README.md

 Sample meteor app with MongoDB as database and a simple implementation of built-in user authentication.

 ## Deploying to Heroku
+You follow steps bellow to get this project running on Heroku for your personal testing.

 Required softwares:
 - **Meteor** - Download it from here: https://www.meteor.com/install
 - **Heroku** - Download it from here: https://toolbelt.heroku.com